sascha-schieferdecker/arduino-atari-hid-keyboard/README.txt

 Interface Atari ST Keyboard to USB HID Keyboard
 ===============================================

+This fork is modified to work with MISTer FPGA cores, keys did not work there.
+Happy modding :)

+Original description:

 This code runs on an Arduino Leonardo to provide an interface between an Atari ST keyboard (520 STFM keyboard tested, others *may* work) and a USB HID keyboard device.